Kagean/CPR_Training_VR/README.md

 - Fixed bugs in the human model.

-- Retextured the human model's clothing
+- Retextured the human model's clothing.

 **V0.0.3    (10.07.2025)**

 **NEW**

-- Added human model and adjusted character rig for it
+- Added human model and adjusted character rig for it.

 - The table was designed to avoid bending over to perform CPR on the human model.